 For more information and reservations, visit glaciernationalparklodges.com or call 888-297-2757.

 Death Valley National Park

 The extreme reigns at Death Valley National Park’s 3.3 million acres from the lowest spot in North America, Badwater, 282 feet below sea level, to Telescope Peak, the highest point in the park at 11,049 feet and a perfect place to watch the sun rise or set.
 The park is so removed from civilization that it’s one of the only Gold Tier-designated International Dark Sky Parks in the United States where stargazers can actually see the Milky Way with the naked eye.
 Bonus this year: with abundant rain and an El Niño winter, the spring desert bloom season is spectacular.
 Best of all: Cell phones generally don’t have service in the park except at the resort hotels.
-The place to stay is the Furnace Creek Resort, nestled in an oasis and featuring the historic, AAA Four Diamond Inn at Furnace Creek and the family-friendly Ranch at Furnace Creek.
+The place to stay is The Oasis at Death Valley, nestled in an oasis and featuring the historic, AAA Four Diamond Inn at Death Valley and the family-friendly Ranch at Death Valley.

 Zion National Park

 Zion is a natural theme park with a seeming never-ending variety of rides.
 Hike the Virgin River through the Narrows with walls 1,000 feet high, go canyoneering through breathtaking slot canyons, climb the sandstone cliffs, or backpack over 90 miles of trails in the park’s 146,000 acres.
 Zion Lodge, offering 76 rooms, six suites, and 40 cabins, is the only lodge in the park.
 While there is cell phone reception at the lodge and in nearby Springdale, it is spotty throughout the park.
 So grab a walking stick and take an undisturbed hike up the Virgin River with its wondrous views.
 Just leave your cell phone behind.